-Almost 40% of women all over the world say that they were victims of workplace harassment, according to a The United Nations’ paper.
+Almost 40% of women all over the world say that they were victims of workplace harassment, according to a United Nations paper.

 Workplace harassment, also known by the term “mobbing”, is a type of unjustified violence that is usually exercised in the workplace.

-This violence is expressed through continuous actions such as insults, humiliations, isolation, belittling, application of unnecessary disciplinary measures, abusive schedules, denial of permits or vacations on appropriate dates, dissemination of rumors, physical harassment or even sexual assaults.
+This violence is expressed through continuous actions such as insults, humiliation, isolation, belittling, application of unnecessary disciplinary measures, abusive schedules, denial of permits or vacations on appropriate dates, dissemination of rumors, physical harassment, or even sexual assaults.

 Every process of this type aims to bring down and emotionally consume the victim.

 The risk increases when we talk about when the job means going to other people’s houses or a working woman is an immigrant.

 Since 2020 was a pandemic time the level of harassment against women has grown dramatically and because of that The United States Women had to work harder to fight against such cases.

 One of the measures to combat workplace harassment was a mutual job of the International Labour Organization and The United Nations Women was making Convention 190 on Violence and Harassment and trying to explain the importance of ratifying it in all of the countries.